relaxsd/searchable/README.md

 This clone of 'searchable' adds **columns filters**.
 For each column, you can specify one or more conditions that determine which words from the query apply to that column.
 This makes your queries much more efficient and your relevance more accurate.
 For example, when searching for 'red Chrysler 1967', the 'year' column would be searched for '1967', but not for 'red' or 'Chrysler'.
-The 'brand_name' column_would be searched for 'Chrysler' (and maybe for 'red'), but not for '1967'.
+The 'brand_name' column would be searched for 'Chrysler' (and maybe for 'red'), but not for '1967'.
 The 'color' column_would be searched for 'red' but not for 'Chrysler' or '1967'.

-You can do this by adding a `conditions` element to the `$searchable` array and specify the conditions for each column using one or more regular expressions (note: a prefix '$/' and suffix '$/' will be added automatically).
-When you use an arrays with multiple conditions, they will be 'OR'ed:
+You can do this by adding a `conditions` element to the `$searchable` array and specify the conditions for each column using one or more regular expressions.
+When you use an array with multiple conditions, they will be 'OR'ed:

 ```php
     protected $searchable = [